YongSeongLee25/2D-Keypoints-Pose-Classifier/README.md

 Find the center of gravity of the head, upper body, and lower body Learning using machine learning after normalizing the skeleton

+### Normalizes the body to solve the problem of camera-object distance and camera angle

 ### 17 keypoints center of gravity
 ![pose_centr1](img/centr1.png)